-After several trial and errors, I was eventually able to make High Sierra work on my Dell 7000 laptop.
-Best part, 90% features are up and working.
+After several trials and errors, I was eventually able to make High Sierra work on my Dell 7000 laptop.
+The best part, 90% features are up and working.
 Only 10% which includes Facetime, iCloud, and Broadcom WiFi+Bluetooth M.2 module in my laptop.
 Currently, my Dell 7000 laptop has an Intel AC3165 WiFi+Bluetooth chip which is incompatible.
 However, Bluetooth is working but WiFi from Intel isn’t supported by macOS.
-Therefore, the only solution to this problem is either install a supported Broadcom chip or use a USB WiFi adapter such as TP-Link 823N (been using since 7 months & it works just fine with macOS)
+Therefore, the only solution to this problem is either install a supported Broadcom chip or use a USB WiFi adapter such as TP-Link 823N (been using for 7 months & it works just fine with macOS)

 Installing macOS High Sierra 10.13.5 on a Windows Laptop

 Before beginning the tutorial on installation, let me mention the specs of my Dell 7000 and things that are working on this laptop.

 - IGPU: Intel HD Graphics 620